1968 Cleveland Browns season

 The 1968 Cleveland Browns season was the team's 19th season with the National Football League.

-The Browns made it to the playoffs for the 2nd straight year thanks to an 8-game winning streak and the brilliant play of quarterback Bill Nelsen who replaced Frank Ryan as the starting quarterback prior to week 4 of their season.
+The Browns made it to the playoffs for the 2nd straight year thanks to an 8-game winning streak.
+Quarterback Bill Nelsen replaced Frank Ryan as the starting quarterback prior to week 4 of their season.

 Veteran wide receiver Paul Warfield had the best season of his entire career catching 50 passes for 1,067 yards and scoring 12 touchdowns.

 Season summary

-In a relative sense Browns had not done much since 1965, when they lost to the Green Bay Packers 23–12 in the NFL Championship Game.
-They finished 9–5 in 1966 and '67, but made the playoffs only in the second year.
-However, it was a short stay, as the Dallas Cowboys blew them out 52–14 in the Eastern Conference Championship Game.
-So with a retooled roster the Browns headed into the 1968 season, hoping to get back into serious title contention.
-It worked.
+The Browns had enjoyed some recent success, qualifying for the 1965 season NFL Championship Game, in which they lost to the Green Bay Packers 23–12.
+They finished 9–5 in 1966 and '67, making the playoffs in 1967.
+The Dallas Cowboys blew them out 52–14 in the Eastern Conference Championship Game.

+The Browns retooled their roster entered the 1968 season and sought to reestablish themselves as series title contenders.
 After a slow start in which they lost two of their first three games and three of their first five, the re-tooled Browns won eight in a row before falling 27–16 to the St. Louis Cardinals in a meaningless game in the regular-season finale.
 The result was a 10–4 mark, the Century Division crown (by the slimmest of margins over the 9–4–1 Cardinals) and a spot in the conference title game again opposite those same Cowboys.

 Only this time, the Browns advanced, beating Dallas 31–20 to get to the league title game against the Baltimore Colts.
-The Colts, returning to Cleveland Stadium, where they were stunned by the Browns 27–0 in the championship contest four years before, got revenge with a shutout victory of their own, 34–0.
+The Colts were returning to Cleveland Stadium, where they were had been stunned by the Browns 27–0 in the championship contest four years before.
+The Colts got revenge with a shutout victory of their own, 34–0, and advanced to Super Bowl III.

-So it was the Colts and not the Browns who headed to Super Bowl III, where they were stunned once more, this time by the New York Jets, 16–7.

 The key to the Browns' turnaround in 1968 was the insertion of Bill Nelsen at quarterback early in the season.
-Nelsen replaced Frank Ryan, the architect of that victory over the Colts in 1964.
-By '68, though, he was really banged up, battling shoulder problems.
-Nelsen had been acquired in an offseason trade with the Pittsburgh Steelers and was inspired by going to a team that had a chance to win.
-At the time, the Steelers were in the midst of a 6-year run without a playoff appearance.
+Nelsen had been acquired in an offseason trade with the Pittsburgh Steelers.
+He replaced Frank Ryan, who had been the team's starting quarterback since 1963 and lead the team on its playoff run in 1964.
+By 1968, though, Ryan was struggling with shoulder problems.
 Nelsen made an impact right away, helping to beat the Colts 30–20 to hand Baltimore its only loss in a 13–1 season.

 Offseason

 NFL draft

-The following were selected in the 1968 NFL Draft.
+The following were selected in the 1968 NFL/AFL draft.